alertmanager/alert_manager_docs/docs/configuration_manual.md

 To configure an unmanaged alert to be managed, the App context where the alert resides in needs to be selected.
 All alerts in the app context will be displayed in the table.
 If there are alerts that, are superfluous, they can be deleted by right-clicking on the table and selecting _Remove row_.

 To store the new incident configuration, _Save settings_ has to be selected.
 Before or after saving, further customization of the incident can be applied.

+Note: Only users that have the `admin_all_object` capability can do an initial configuration of another users private alerts.

 ### Alert